Barcode: Quality control and verification

 It is common for producers and users of bar codes to have a quality management system which includes verification and validation of bar codes.
-Barcode verification examines scanability and the quality of the barcode in comparison to industry standards and specifications.
+Barcode verification examines the quality of the barcode in comparison to industry standards and specifications.
 Barcode verifiers are primarily used by businesses that print and use barcodes.
 Any trading partner in the supply chain can test barcode quality.
 It is important to verify a barcode to ensure that any reader in the supply chain can successfully interpret a barcode with a low error rate.
-Retailers levy large penalties for non-compliant barcodes.
-These chargebacks can reduce a manufacturer's revenue by 2% to 10%.
+Retailers levy large penalties for non-compliant barcodes that they receive.
+These chargebacks can reduce a barcode manufacturer's revenue by 2% to 10%.

 A barcode verifier works the way a reader does, but instead of simply decoding a barcode, a verifier performs a series of tests.
-For linear barcodes these tests are:
+These include several measurements of different contrast parameters, proper spacing of elements, and ability to be decoded, including when errors are introduced.